CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

    parameters in debug mode, whereas ``lambda`` functions have a poor representation.

-.. method:: BaseEventLoop.call_soon(callback, \*args)
+.. method:: AbstractEventLoop.call_soon(callback, \*args)

    Arrange for a callback to be called as soon as possible.
 The callback is called after :meth:`call_soon` returns, when control returns to the event loop.

-   This operates as a FIFO queue, callbacks are called in the order in which they are registered.
+   This operates as a :abbr:`FIFO (first-in, first-out)` queue, callbacks are called in the order in which they are registered.
 Each callback will be called exactly once.

    Any positional arguments after the callback will be passed to the callback when it is called.

-   An instance of :class:`asyncio.Handle` is returned.
+   An instance of :class:`asyncio.Handle` is returned, which can be used to cancel the callback.

    :ref:`Use functools.partial to pass keywords to the callback
    <asyncio-pass-keywords>`.

-.. method:: BaseEventLoop.call_soon_threadsafe(callback, \*args)
+.. method:: AbstractEventLoop.call_soon_threadsafe(callback, \*args)

    Like :meth:`call_soon`, but thread safe.

+   See the :ref:`concurrency and multithreading <asyncio-multithreading>` section of the documentation.

 .. _asyncio-delayed-calls: